srk/QuantVec/QuantVec-tools/critic2sumviz/README.md

 (venv3) srk@THINKPAD:~/physics/molgraph/cpscalar$
 ```

 The `cpscalar` program may be applied to one or more molecular graphs in .sumviz format to extract per-CP properties.
-The main output is to standard output, but optionally an extra output file containing only the requested data in comma-separated text format may be created using the `--outfile` command line flag.
+The main output is to standard output, but optionally an extra output file containing only the requested data in ':'-separated text format may be created using the `--outfile` command line flag.

 The program can also be used as a filter (see the command line parameters `--filter`, `--filterprefix` and `--nminrho`).